Snorkel & Study: A Jewish Winter Break Adventure for College Women

 Add one magical Shabbat, a talent show starring you and your new friends, and a few unforgettable farbrengens - and you've got one outrageous life-changing winter break.

-This summer, check out SUN & STUDY!
+Summer 2022, check out SUN & STUDY!
 It's the summer crash course on Judaism you've been looking for, brought to you by the people who make Snorkel & Study great.

 What You Need to Know